 Barbier granted preliminary approval of the settlement yesterday.

 The U.S. government also sued BP, Transocean and BP’s partners in the well, Mitsui & Co.
 (8031)’s MOEX Offshore 2007 and The Woodlands, Texas-based Anadarko Petroleum Corp.
-(APC), alleging violations of federal pollution laws.
+(APC:US), alleging violations of federal pollution laws.
 Louisiana and Alabama sued as well.
 MOEX has settled the federal pollution claims.

 The plaintiffs’ and government claims against BP’s contractors on the doomed Macondo well remain after the settlement reached in March.

 A trial would cover these suits, federal and state government pollution claims against BP, and cross-claims between BP and its partner companies in the Macondo site and rig.

 Under the settlement, BP has assigned to the plaintiffs the company’s right to seek cleanup costs and the value of the lost oil from Transocean and Halliburton.